jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because they started companies based on mass-collaboration.

 And the Traitorous Eight broke the rules to do it all.
-In the late '50s, the era of mass-production was still in full swing.
+When they started business in the late '50s, the era of mass-production was still in full swing.
 Everyone was a line worker—a cog in the wheel of machinery.
 The company gave you a dress code, told you who to socialize with, and what furniture your office was allowed to have.
 The company owned its employees and wrote itself the rulebook to prove it.

 These eight guys said to heck with all that.

 The game of civilization rewards invention and risk, not conformity and business-as-usual.
 Protagonists beat antagonists if they keep innovating.
-So "the eight" left to start their own companies, and so changed the world.
+So "the eight" left their jobs to start their own companies, and so changed the world.

 SILICON VALLEY VIDEO
 _This is edited down from [American Experience: Silicon Valley](http://www.pbs.org/wgbh/americanexperience/films/silicon/)._

 Traitors.
 Troublemakers.
 Shameful act.
 Equality over hierarchy.
 Invention over the tried and true.

 Look at your home assistant, smartphone, or laptop, these morals invented your cyborgology.
 Don't take it for granted.
 Other cultures were investing billions into research and development back in 1969.
 Now these cultures are totally forgotten.
+Losers in the game of civilization.

 The Traitorous Eight and their followers are heroes because they went beyond inventing technology.
 They merged new technology with a new culture of collaboration to kickstart the Internet Age.

 Now it's your turn.

 We first toy around with new technology.
 Checking news feeds, flying drones, taking endless photos, playing computer games are acts of non-playing characters learning the tools of player gods.
-To become a player god, we only need to use our toys as the levers of power.
+To become a player god, we only need to use our toys as levers of power.

-When we hold our medical records, employment contracts, work portfolios, and other tools made by open-source, in our own hands, we will finish what the Traitorous Eight started, and upgrade to the Internet Age.
+When we hold our medical records, employment contracts, work portfolios, and other tools made by open-source heroes, in our own hands, we will finish what the Traitorous Eight started, and upgrade to the Internet Age.

 All it takes to reach this new age is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
 Only a modern ruling philosophy will unite Main Street to see the big picture.